Join us and amplify your impact

 • Annual turnover > $10m: $750

 Your fee includes the cost of your membership application for your state/territory peak if you are based in Tasmania or the Northern Territory.
+All fees above are exclusive of GST.

 • It’s widely understood in Australia that social enterprises primarily trade - from the foundational Finding Australia's Social Enterprise Sector (FASES) research, to the definition of a social enterprise under Australia’s Classification of Social Sector Initiatives and Entities (CLASSIE).
 When we asked the sector their views on this, a key theme was that core to what makes a social enterprise is that they primarily trade.

 But how this has been checked in different contexts varies.
-And what is meant by‘trade’ is often misunderstood.
+And what is meant by ‘trade’ is often misunderstood.
 This has created confusion and work.

 ‘Trade’ means the exchange of goods or services.